Optimizing Nutrition in ALS

 Good nutrition is important to everyone, but for those living with ALS, maintaining a healthy diet can be challenging due to chewing and swallowing difficulties.
 Improper nutrition can cause ALS patients to feel tired, lower their resistance to infection, hasten the loss of muscle mass, contribute to constipation, and lead to a host of other health problems.
 A nutritionist or therapist can help you put together a healthy diet that works for your specific needs.
-Keep reading this page to learn some tips on maintaining good nutrition along the ALS journey.

 Protein provides the building blocks for muscle, as well as for many other tissues in your body.
 In fact, excluding water, about three-quarters of your body’s solid mass is made up of protein.
 If you don’t consume enough protein, your body may break down muscle tissue to supply the protein it requires.